Fáfnir: Poetic Edda

 Sigurð sucking the Fáfnir's heart-blood off his thumb.

 The Poetic Edda contains two poems that mention Fáfnir.
 In the prose of the first, Reginsmál, the eponymous figure Regin tells Sigurð that once Odin, Loki, and Hœnir went to the foss of the dwarf Andvari who lived there in the form of a pike.
 In that water also lived Fáfnir and Regin's brother, Ótr who was eating a salmon on the bank, in the shape of an otter.
 Loki killed Ótr with a stone and the gods skinned him before seeking lodgings at the house of Hreiðmarr, the father of Fáfnir and his siblings.
 Seeing the otter skin, the family seized the gods and demanded that the gods fill and cover the skin in red gold as weregild.
-Loki caught Andvari using Rán's net and exports the gold from him.
+Loki caught Andvari using Rán's net and extorts the gold from him.
 In the poem, Andvari curses the gold which the gods give to Hreiðmarr.
 Fáfnir and Regin asked their father for some of the weregild but he refused, leading Fáfnir to kill him.
 As he dies, Hreiðmarr calls out to his daughters Lyngheiðr and Lofnheiðr, but they take no action.
 Fáfnir then takes all the hoard, refusing to share it with his brother, and takes to Gnitaheath, where he took the shape of a worm.
 Along with Andvari's ring, Andvaranaut, the treasure here is described as including the Helm of fear (ægishjálmr).